 Using GetSet4PE ensures teachers cover the following domains of knowledge:

-At lunch time, our Sports Council lead active clubs for the younger pupils based on their own skill set.
+At play time, our Play Leaders lead active clubs for the younger pupils based on their own skill set.
 This encourages independence, leadership and communication.
-Children aspire to be like their Sports Council and always keen to participate.
+Children aspire to be like their Play Leaders and always keen to participate.

 In addition to this, we host a range of after school clubs each term for pupils to enjoy.
 Based on pupil voice, we offer tag rugby, football and multisport most frequently.